jcubeta/angular-course/README.md

-# Angular Udemy Course Notes

 ## Folder structure:
-- e2e - folder for end-to-end integration/scripted tests
+- e2e - folder for end-to-end integration/scripted tests; simulate a real user
-- node_modules - 3rd party libraries. never gets deployed.
+- node_modules - 3rd party libraries; purely for dev - never gets deployed...
 - src - actual source code for the app
-   - assets - icons, images
+   - assets - static assets for your app: icons, images
    - environments - config settings for different environments
    - main.ts - where the application starts
+   - polyfill.js - fills javascript gap for certain browsers
+- package.json - all the "imports"/dependencies for the application

 ## Typescript Overview
 - A superset of JS